debrawolford/plant-swap/README.md

 ✔️ Submit Log In form with one of the fields not filled in: An error message appears asking user to fill in the field.

-✔️ Submit log in form with correct username and password: Starts session and takes user to their Account page.
+✔️ Submit log in form with correct username and password: Starts session and takes user to their My Account page.

 ✔️ Press the Sign Out button when logged in: Ends the session and sends user back to index.html.

-✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their Account page only if all the fields are filled in correctly.
+✔️ Try adding a post when logged in: Successfully creates a post and redirects user to their My Account page only if all the fields are filled in correctly.
 If not, an error message appears.

-✔️ Try editing a post on the Account page: Successfully updates post and redirects user to their Account page only if all the fields are filled in correctly.
+✔️ Try editing a post on the My Account page: Successfully updates post and redirects user to their Account page only if all the fields are filled in correctly.
 If not, an error message appears.

 ✔️ Try deleting a post while on the Edit Post form: A modal pops up asking for confirmation.
-When confirmed, it successfully removes the post from the website and redirects to the Account page.
+When confirmed, it successfully removes the post from the website and redirects to the My Account page.

 ✔️ Filter posts on posts.html by country that has no posts: Get a message that no posts are available in the area with the option to go back to all posts or to add a new post.

 ✔️ Filter posts on posts.html by a country that has at least one available post: The matching posts appear and all posts from other countries disappear.

-✔️ Press the delete account button on the Account Page: Get a pop up message asking to confirm.
+✔️ Press the delete account button on the My Account Page: Get a pop up message asking to confirm.
 When confirmed both the account and the posts made by the account get deleted from the database.

 ✔️ Try logging in with the credentials from the deleted account: Get an error message.